example42/puppet-tp/README.md

 -   Manage the /etc/ssh/sshd_config and /etc/ssh/ssh_config files (eventually on different paths, according to the OS).
 -   Start the service openssh (name adapted to OS) taking care of dependencies and service restarts on files changes (restart behaviour can be customised).

-In the defined templates key-values set in the $options hash can be accessed via &lt;%= @options['key_name'] %> (example for an erb template), so, with hieradata as follows:
+In the defined templates key-values set in the $options hash can be accessed via &lt;%= @options['key_name'] %&gt; (example for an erb template), so, with hieradata as follows:

     profile::openssh::options:
       StrictHostKeyChecking: yes